-The cooker in a modern 1940s UK suburban kitchen
+The gas cooker in the modern 1940s UK suburban kitchen

 Gas cooker, bought in the late 1930s and used in the 1940s kitchen.
-Detail of a photograph which shows the very same oven that my family had.
-The kettle, though, is a later version - see 1940s kettle.
+Detail of a photograph which shows the very same cooker that my family had.
+The kettle, though, is a later version.

 The cooker - why always called the 'gas oven'